BuilderIO/partytown/README.md

 - Third-party script's access to the main thread can be throttled
 - Opt-in only, and does not automatically update existing scripts
 - Allow third-party scripts to run exactly how they're coded and without any alterations
-- Read and write main thread DOM operations _synchronously_ from within a web worker
+- Read and write main thread DOM operations _synchronously_ from within a web worker, allowing scripts running from the web worker to execute as expected
 - No build-steps or bundling required, but rather update scripts the same as traditional third-party scripts are updated

 ### Web Workers